 Hope and Help for Fearful FlyersEn Español (Spanish Version)

-Take for instance Nigel S., a 29-year-old vice president of a San Francisco public relations firm.
+Take for instance Nigel, a 29-year-old vice president of a San Francisco public relations firm.
 He was once a tranquil flyer.
-But when he reached his early twenties, a few "incredibly turbulent" flights and one troubled landing propelled him into a tailspin of terror.
+But when he reached his early twenties, a few incredibly turbulent flights and one troubled landing propelled him into a tailspin of terror.

 "My fear never kept me from flying," Nigel says, "but from the moment I bought my tickets I'd lie awake at night dreading the plane trip as if it were my own execution."
 Since Nigel logs in 35,000-50,000 miles of airtime a year, those anxious sleepless hours added up.

-Refusing to let panic control his life, Nigel enrolled in a course at Boston's Institute for Psychology of Air Travel.
+Refusing to let panic control his life, Nigel enrolled in a course to overcome his fears.
 One evening a week for ten weeks, he practiced breathing exercises and acupressure techniques.
 A commercial pilot explained turbulence, flight sounds, and passenger sensations, such as a dropping feeling as the plane levels in the air.
 Group members supported each other through sharing and mutual encouragement.

 Was the course worth it?
 Nigel says it is one of the best things he has ever done for himself.
 "I'll always have some fear, but I've learned how to deal with it.
 It's really made a difference in my personal and professional life."
 He mentions his honeymoon, which concluded with a 14-hour flight home from Greece.
 "I was stressed but I could cope."